 Here you'll find an adorable nautical-themed playground and lovely paths for walking.
-During boating season, kayakers make a beeline to the public boat launch.
-Bring your own craft or hit the walk-up kayaking program.
 This is currently the eastern border of the park.
 The John Street section in Vinegar Hill is currently being developed.

 Fulton Ferry Landing – Dumbo

 This pier was one of the first areas developed in the park, and what it lacks green space it makes up for in amenities.
-You can grab a Water Taxi or the East River Ferry, enjoy a delicious scoop from the renown Brooklyn Ice Cream Factory or take in a free family classical concert at Barge Music.
+Grab a Water Taxi or the East River Ferry, enjoy a delicious scoop from the renown Brooklyn Ice Cream Factory or take in a free family classical concert at Barge Music.

 Pier 1 – Brooklyn Heights

 In addition to sprawling lawns, Pier I has a small waterside playground perfect for tots, a salt marsh, a tidal basin and gardens that are accessible via the beautifully landscaped promenades.
-During boating season, Pier I is home to the Brooklyn Bridge Boathouse, which runs a free public kayaking program.
-There are also a handful of casual dining options like Ditch Plains Drop-In, Blue Marble Ice Cream and the Brooklyn Bridge Wine Bar.
-You can also rent a cycle from Bike and Roll.
+There are also a handful of casual dining options and you can rent a cycle from Bike and Roll.
 In March 2013, a bouncy pedestrian bridge linking Pier 1 to Squibb Park and the Brooklyn Heights Promenade opened to the public.

 Pier 6 – Brooklyn Heights